CyVerse-learning-materials/cyverse_mooc/step3.rst

   .. admonition:: Question
        :class: admonition-question

        Q2.
-Select all that applies: Which of these can you do on the Discovery Environment
+Select all that applies: Which of these can you do on the Discovery Environment?

        A. Create public and private teams
        B. Search for data and apps